willcoughlin/optionally-server/README.md

 #### [src/util/option-pricing.ts](src/util/option-pricing.ts)
 Of note here is the function `calculateOptionPriceForDates`, used to calculate theoretical option prices on each date in a given list of dates.
 OptionAlly uses the Black-Scholes option pricing model.

+Herein also lies `calculateApproximateImpliedVolatility`, which we use to find the approximate IV of a contract.
+This function essentially binary searches while comparing the actual option price to the calculated Black-Scholes price.

 #### [src/util/return-calculator.ts](src/util/return-calculator.ts)
-This module provides functions that do the work of calculating the results of a CalclulatorInput, including max risk and max return.
+This module is home to most of the business logic.
+These functions do the work of producing the results for a given `CalculatorInput`, including generating the returns matrix, and calculating risk/reward.

 ## Attributions
 * The TypeScript Logo is attributed to Microsoft, licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).